electroglyph/pyatomix/README.md

 atomic assignment operators: +=, -=, &=, |=, ^= (using these are an atomic operation)

-other assignment operators like %=,/=,//=,*= first load the value, then store the modified value. those operators are thread-safe, but not atomic.
+other assignment operators like %=,/=,//=,*= first load the value, then store the modified value. those operators are *not* atomic.

 ## Performance